DevitoHack-oghpc2020/starter/README.md

-# Welcome to Devito OGHPC Devito-GPU hackathon
+# Welcome to the OGHPC Devito-GPU hackathon

 That's enough of the pleasantries.
 Let us get started.